rohann06/rohann06/README.md

 - 📄 Know about my experiences [RESUME](https://docs.google.com/document/d/1LJiAqN2DKVBtODnn8iBC6hfGrza6PHrClSsVD4wy7go/edit?usp=sharing)

-- ⚡ Fun fact **" I may not know everything, but I know where to find it😉 "**
+- ⚡ Fun fact **" I may not know everything, but I know how to find it😉 "**

 - 📫 How to reach me **rohanahire006@gmail.com**